stossy11/PrivacyPolicy/PrivacyPolicy-Soundboard.md

 ---

-*This privacy policy applies only to [App Name].
+*This privacy policy applies only to UntitledSoundboard.
 We are committed to protecting your privacy through our no-data-collection approach.*